 “Helen had a love of gardening, so it was only fitting a garden be named in her honor,” said Carla Miller, Ferris associate vice president for Advancement.
 “When you think about gardens, it’s not just about the plants but about people coming together.”

 The garden was conceived by retired Ferris professor Frank Crowe.
 “Last year as my retirement was nearing, I began researching the lives of Ferris founders Woodbridge and Helen Ferris and became infatuated with Helen and her influential role in establishing Ferris Industrial School,” Crowe, who retired in 2009 as head of Ferris’ Criminal Justice program, said.
 “She was quite a mover and shaker, and the more I learned about her the greater appreciation and admiration I developed for her.
 Establishing a garden in her honor was the perfect way to recognize someone who delighted in nature and was so important in the creation of what is now Ferris State University.”

 Helping bring the garden from vision to reality was John Vanderploeg, Ferris professor of Biology and coordinator of the Ornamental Horticulture Technology program, and his students.
 They began working on designs for the garden following the ceremonial groundbreaking Sept.
 9, 2009, as part of the University’s 125th anniversary celebration.

-students liked it, too, because it was something that was actually going
+around it.
+The students liked it, too, because it was something that was actually

-to be installed on campus.
-Most of their hands-on experience has been
+going to be installed on campus.
+Most of their hands-on experience has been with residential

 Vanderploeg said he narrowed down 12 student designs to three and then ultimately to Josh Ackerman’s winning design with input from other project leaders.